-- 18.1 Objectives
+- 14.1 Objective

-- 18.2 Introduction
+- 14.2 Introduction

-- 18.3 Panchayati Raj : The Concept
+- 14.3 Panchayati Raj: The Concept

-- 18.4 Development of PRI in India (since independence)
+- 14.4 Development of PRI in India (since independence)

-- 18.5 The Panchayati Raj Institutions (PRI) in West Bengal
+- 14.5 The Panchayati Raj Institutions (PRI) in West Bengal

-- 18.5.1 The Gram Panchayat (GP) Composition and Functions
+- 14.5.1 The Gram Panchayat (GP): Composition and Functions

-- 18.5.2 Panchayat Samiti : Composition and Functions
+- 14.5.2 Panchayat Samiti: Composition and Functions

-- 18.5.3 Zilla Parishad : Composition and Functions
+- 14.5.3 Zilla Parishad: Composition and Functions

-- 18.6 Conclusion
+- 14.6 Conclusion

-- 18.7 Summing up
+- 14.7 Summing Up

-- 18.8 Probable Questions
+- 14.8 Probable Questions

-- 18.9 Further Reading
+- 14.9 Further Reading

-This unit deals with the Panchayat Raj-its concept, composition and functions.
 After studying this unit, the learner will be able to-

-- Understand the concept and theoretical outline of Panchayat Raj Institutions. - Discuss the composition and function of Panchayat Raj Institutions in West Bengal. - Identify and explain the different tires of Panchayat Raj Institutions in West Bengal. - Discuss the functions of different levels of Panchayat Raj Institutions in West Bengal.
+- Understand the concept and theoretical outline of Panchayat Raj Institutions. - Discuss the composition and functions of Panchayat Raj Institutions in West Bengal. - Identify and explain the different tires of Panchayat Raj Institutions in West Bengal. - Discuss the functions of different levels of Panchayat Raj Institutions in West Bengal.

 Democracy is considered one of the best forms of government because it ensures participation and control of governance by the people of the country.
 Such participation is possible only when the powers of the state are decentralised to the district, block, and village levels where all the sections of the people can sit together, discuss their problems and suggest solutions and plan to execute as well as monitor the implementation of the programs.
 It is called the root of democratic decentralisation.
 Panchayat Raj is an interconnected and interdependent pattern of democracy, a system of sharing powers and responsibilities with the people.
-The Panchayat system is the prototype of all forms of Self-Government and democracy that have ever been evolved in various parts of the world.
-India is a vast agrarian country, it needs some healthy institutions to work or administrative, economic and social development to the people living in widespread villages Panchayat Raj Institutions (PRI) are successfully meet up those needs.
+The Panchayat system is the prototype of all forms of self-government and democracy that have ever been evolved in various parts of the world.
+India is a vast agrarian country, it needs some healthy institutions to work or administrative, economic and social development to the people living in widespread villages.
+Panchayat Raj Institutions (PRI) are successfully meet up those needs.
 Panchayat Raj provided a system of self-governance at the village level or grass-roots level.
 It is a complex unit of Local Self Government consisted of popular representatives and exercising the function of coordination and possessing a degree of autonomy.
 The institution of Panchayat Raj has been the main pillar of rural social structure also.
 In India, there was the option to introduce panchayat, but after the 73rd amendment (1993) of the constitution, it is mandatory and gets constitutional status.
 West Bengal has also introduced the panchayat system after independence.

-18.3 Panchayati Raj : The Concept
+14.3 Panchayati Raj: The Concept

 Democracy at the top could not be a success unless it was built on the foundation below.
 In India, Mahatma Gandhi, Jawaharlal Nehru and Jai Prakash Narayan described democracy as the government that gives 'power to the people.
-Gandhi said : "True democracy could not be worked by some persons sitting at the top.
+Gandhi said: "True democracy could not be worked by some persons sitting at the top.
 It had to be worked from below by the people of every village."
 Nehru also advocated democracy at the lower levels when he opined: "Local self-government was and must be the basis of any true system of democracy.
-People had got into the habit of thinking of democracy at the top and not so much below".
+People had got into the habit of thinking of democracy at the top and not so much below."
 Jai Prakash Narayan also favoured power to the people of the village along with the government at the centre when he remarked: "To me the Gram Sabha signifies village democracy.
 Let us not have only representative government from the village up to Delhi, one place, at least let there be direct government, direct democracy.
 The relationship between the Panchayat and the Gram Sabha should be that of Cabinet and the Assembly."